badalmer/Seshat/README.md

 ![Seshat terminal output](Screenshot.png?raw=true)

-I am on ubuntu and use zsh, you may need to make some adjustments if you are not.
+I am on ubuntu and use zsh, you may need to make some adjustments if you do not.

 I hope you enjoy it!